 New England itself is pure charisma.
 The area is draped by sparkling snow in the winter, swept with fresh seaside air during spring and summer, and painted with the changing colors of its trees during autumn.
 Waterville Valley, Hew Hampshire is a beacon of these seasons and a proud New England town.
 Its resort is the focal point, lending to recreational activities throughout the seasons that include skiing, snowboarding, snowshoeing, hiking, mountain biking, swimming and much more.

-Located along Florida’s Atlantic Ocean Coast, West Palm Beach is Miami’s less popular, but just as hip little sister that offers visitors year-round enjoyment.
+Located along Florida’s Atlantic Ocean Coast, West Palm Beach is Miami’s hip little sister that offers visitors year-round enjoyment.
 Known for its art festivals, nightlife and extensive shopping choices, this city serves both the young family set with zoos and museums and the epicurean crew with a myriad of foodie delights.

 Historic pride and natural beauty - Williamsburg seems to have the best of both as millions of travelers visit the city every year for its timeless attractions and verdant landscape.
 Colonial remnants of buildings, museums, hotels, and even taverns are favorites of locals and vacationers alike, with Revolutionary reenactments and interpretations spanning the hillsides and battlefields.
 Take to the waters with Old World schooners, sailing with the Virginian breezes that were once experienced by legendary figures like George Washington and John Smith.
 Come visit Williamsburg and become a part of true American history.

 Wisconsin Dells has a 150-year-history of hosting travelers who are attracted to the scenery and tranquility of the area.
 When coupled with the nearby area surrounding Lake Delton, it is commonly called “The Dells.”
 As the self-proclaimed "Waterpark Capital of the World,” The Dells has an adventure for every age on your trip.
 Fishing, boat tours, kayaking, waterparks, parasailing, ziplines, vertical adventures, and high-adventure amusement park rides provide excitement.